-The address for service of notices or other documents required or authorised to be served on the Company is at its registered office.
-The registered office is located at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.
+The address for service of notices or other documents required or authorised to be served on the Company is at its registered office at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.

-17.5 Complaints
+23.5 Complaints

-Shareholders who have complaints about the operation of the Company should (in the first instance) contact the ACD.
-If a complaint cannot be resolved satisfactorily with the ACD it may be referred direct to the Financial Ombudsman Service at Exchange Tower, London E14 9SR.
+Shareholders who have complaints about the operation of the Company should in the first instance contact the ACD.
+If a complaint cannot be resolved satisfactorily with the ACD, it may be referred to the Financial Ombudsman Service, Exchange Tower, London E14 9SR.